 Crown Princess Mary arrived in a gorgeous recycled dress in a grecian-style.
 The dress was a chiffon fabric in an elegant soft pink color.
 It had ruching at the waist, and asymmetrical straps.
 The fabric was draped in a criss-cross style on the bodice, and had a crinkled look on the front of the dress.
 The highlight of her gala ensemble was undoubtedly the new tiara that she wore.
 “Midnight” is the name given to the tiara by its designer, Charlotte Lynggard.
 It has a delicate leaf and berry motif, and is crafted from oxidized silver, 18-karat light pink gold, moonstones and pavé diamonds.
 The moonstones and diamonds illuminated the tiara, and the leaves were the perfect compliment to her grecian-style gown.
 The tiara was accompanied by a matching brooch that was fastened to one of the straps of her gown.Filed under Danish Royals

-Tagged Crown Princess Mary, Fashion, Princess Marie.
+Tagged Crown Princess Mary, Fashion, Princess Marie of Denmark.

 - Pouring Rain to Kick-Start Henrik’s 75th Birthday Celebrations